lynnfaraday/aresmush.com/_root/tutorials/config/chargen.md

 * `approval_message` - This message is sent when they're approved.
 * `rejection_message` - This message is sent when they're rejected.
 * `post_approval_message` - The system will also create a job *after* someone is approved, to remind the game admin to do any ancillary tasks, like adding them to lists, or making sure they have a log icon.
 You can configure the todo list in the job message.
-* `welcome_message` - This message is posted to the BBS system when a character is approved.  %{name} and %{position} are parameters passed to the message representing the character's name and position.
+* `welcome_message` - This message is posted to the forum when a character is approved.  %{name} and %{position} are parameters passed to the message representing the character's name and position.
 You can place them wherever you want in the string.

-## arrivals_board
+## arrivals_category

-You can configure which BBS board the welcome message is posted to.
-Making it a board that doesn't exist will effectively disable the welcome post.
+You can configure which forum category the welcome message is posted to.
+Making it a forum that doesn't exist will effectively disable the welcome post.

 ## Application  Jobs